anh-nn01/Deep-Convolution-Generative-Adverserial-Network--DCGAN/README.md

 * You can download the dataset to your local machine [here](https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg).

 # Generator Architecture
+* The Generator Architecture is the Decoder part in Encoder-Decoder architecture.
+The Generator was trained to map a random noise with size **(100x1x1)** to an image of human face with size **(3x64x64)**.
+* The architecture:

+(Transpose Convolution - BatchNorm - ReLU) * 4 - (Transpose Convolution - Tanh)

 # Discriminator Architecture
+* The Discriminator Architecture is a Binary Convolutional Classifier, which was trained to classified outputs from the Generator as "fake" (labeled 0) and the real images from dataset as "real" (labeled 1).
+The expected input for the Discriminator Convolutional Neural Network is a batch of images with size **(3x64x64)**

+* The architecture:

+(Convolution - LeakyReLU) - (Convolution - BatchNorm - LeakyReLU) * 3 - (Convolution - Sigmoid)

 # Training scheme